IvanTepes/Space-Facts/README.md

 </div>

 ### Landing page and jumbotron

 * Background for landing page i chosen dark black-blue image with orange center of galaxy and slightly transparent jumboton in middle give nice sight in that image.

 * Jumbotron contains a question that immediately catches the eye and prompts the user to ask for a second what the universe is, the second thing that distracts him are two bouncing icons around the message **Explore** to interest him and encourage him to explore the site.

-* **Explore** message are clicable and on detsktop screens change color from white to orange giving user information that he can make some action whit it.
+* **Explore** is designed as call-to-action button and are clickable and on desktop screens change color from white to orange giving user information that he can make action whit it.

 * **Bouncing icon** are designed to let the user know that he should scroll the page, but if he did not understand the first idea and clicks on the icon or on **Explore** the page will automatically move to the section with planets.